 Supermarkets urged to stop plugging junk

-Lead researcher Associate Professor Gary Sacks says the survey, funded by the Australian Prevention Partnership Centre, found that it was almost impossible to pay for groceries without being exposed to unhealthy food and drinks, while 80% of end-of-aisle displays for food and drinks contained unhealthy items.
+Lead researcher Associate Professor Gary Sacks says the study found that it was almost impossible to pay for groceries without being exposed to unhealthy food and drinks.
+In fact, eighty percent of end-of-aisle displays for food and drinks contain unhealthy items.

-The report identified that supermarkets can help Australians move toward healthy and nutritious diets by:
+The report further identified that supermarkets can help Australians start moving toward more healthy and nutritious diets by:

-• Providing healthier checkouts that do not display chocolate and soft drinks;
+1. Providing healthier checkouts that do not display chocolate and soft drinks

-• Replacing unhealthy items with healthy food and drinks at end-of-aisle displays;
+2. Replacing unhealthy items with healthy food and drinks at end-of-aisle displays

-• Offering fewer discounts on unhealthy food and drinks.
+4. Offering fewer discounts on unhealthy food and drinks

-The survey findings are the result of in-store audits of 104 stores throughout Victoria, including 26 Woolworths supermarkets, 26 Coles supermarkets, 26 Aldi supermarkets and 26 independent supermarkets.
+The survey findings are the result of in-store audits of 104 stores throughout Victoria.
+This includes 26 Woolworths supermarkets, 26 Coles supermarkets, 26 Aldi supermarkets and 26 independent supermarkets.

-Researchers measured shelf space allocated to foods on display at checkouts, in end-of-aisle displays and the price promotions of healthy versus unhealthy foods.
+Researchers measured shelf space allocated to foods on display at checkouts, as well as end-of-aisle displays and the price promotions of healthy versus unhealthy foods.

-“Aldi stores were less likely to promote unhealthy foods at end-of-aisle displays and checkouts compared to the other major chains, but there was little difference between Coles and Woolworths on key indicators of in-store healthiness,” Sacks says.
+“Aldi stores were less likely to promote unhealthy foods at end-of-aisle displays and checkouts compared to the other major chains,” Sacks says.
+“But there was little difference between Coles and Woolworths on key indicators of in-store healthiness.

 “A major concern was that, on some measures, supermarkets in more socioeconomically disadvantaged areas were less healthy than those in less disadvantaged areas.
-People living with socioeconomic disadvantage have higher rates of diet-related diseases, are less likely to eat healthy food and are more likely to over-consume unhealthy food.
+People living with socioeconomic disadvantage have higher rates of diet-related diseases.
+They’re also less likely to eat healthy food and are more likely to overeat unhealthy food.
 The extent to which unhealthy food is pushed at us shouldn’t depend on the suburb in which we live.”

 “We need all Australian supermarkets to set higher standards relating to food promotion,” he says.
 “If supermarkets and the processed food industry don’t take action to improve their practices, then government should be ready to step in to ensure the supermarket environment encourages more healthy choices.”